nostrumbiodiscovery/pele_platform/docs/build_docs/source/documentation/index.rst

 Run a post simulation analysis to extract plots, top poses and clusters.

+- **only_analysis**: Analyse PELE simulation without running it.

+- **analysis_nclust**: Numbers of clusters out of the simulation.
+Default: 10

+- **be_column**: Column of the binding energy in the reports starting by 1.
+Default: 5

+- **te_column**: Column of the total energy in the reports starting by 1.
+Default: 4

+- **limit_column**: Specify the column where your external metrics start.
+Default: 6

+- **mae**: To extract the best energy and cluster poses as .mae files with the metrics as properties (schrodinger need it).
+Default: false

 - **analysis**: Whether to run or not the analysis at the end of the simulation.
 Default: true

-- **mae**: To extract the best energy poses as .mae files with the metrics as properties (schrodinger need it).
-Default: false

 ..  code-block:: yaml

-    analysis: false
+    only_analysis: true
+    be_column: 5
+    te_column: 4
+    limit_column: 6
     mae: true

 Output